 If the aggression is a deal-breaker, that’s ok.
 You need to do what’s best for you and your family.
 Call the rescue and ask them what your options are.

 Again, remember not to judge too quickly.
 Try to identify what caused the aggression and think through whether or not the dog gave you fair warnings.
-If your dog growled when you tried to pull her out from under the bed, that’s different from a dog that bit when you tried to put the leash on her.

 If you find yourself facing one or all of these frustrating behaviors, it’s ok to be frustrated.